 You’ve heard about tax dodging companies like Starbucks1 and Amazon2 in the UK.
 But that’s just the tip of the iceberg.
 Every year, unfair international tax rules let companies dodge billions of pounds of tax in developing countries – tax that could pay for essential services like schools and hospitals.

-Together with the countries most affected, we campaign to end tax dodging so that poorer countries can stop losing out on these vital funds.
-With fairer tax rules, the citizens of these countries could finally have the decent access to healthcare and education that is everyone’s right.
+Up till 2017, together with the countries most affected, we were campaigning to end tax dodging so that poorer countries can stop losing out on these vital funds.
+With fairer tax rules, the citizens of these countries could finally have decent access to healthcare and education that is everyone’s right.

 Caroline owns a sweet stall in Nakambala Market, Zambia.
 She works hard and pays her taxes, but still struggles to make ends meet.